Computer Siksha

 Justified

-Right alignment, the paragraph tag, and line breaks handle spacing differently.
+Moreover, you also need to understand right alignment and the difference between paragraph spacing and simple line breaks.
 For example, the p tag adds vertical margins, whereas the br tag only moves text to the next line.
+As a result, using the wrong tag can make your layout look inconsistent.

 Text Alignment